molcikas/photon/README.md

     .fetchList();
 ```

-### View Models using Custom SQL Queries
+### Read Models using Custom SQL Queries

 User interfaces often need only need a few fields from an aggregate, or need pieces of data from multiple aggregates.
-Photon makes it easy to construct custom view models using plain SQL.
+Photon makes it easy to construct custom read models using plain SQL.

 ```java
 try(PhotonTransaction transaction = photon.beginTransaction())